AdobeDocs/target-developers/src/pages/implement/server-side/transition-from-target-legacy-apis.md

 ---
 # Transition from Target legacy APIs to Adobe I/O

-Information to help you use transition from the Target legacy APIs to the new APIs on Adobe I/O.
+Information to help you transition from the Target legacy APIs to the new APIs on Adobe I/O.

-With the decommissioning of Adobe Target Classic, the APIs that are connected to your Target Classic account have also been made unavailable.
+With the decommissioning of Adobe Target Classic, the APIs connected to your Target Classic account have also been made unavailable.
 This document will help you transition your legacy API-based integrations to the Target APIs powered by Adobe I/O.

 For more information about the Target API documentation, see [Target APIs and NodeJS SDK](/help/c-implementing-target/c-api-and-sdk-overview/api-and-sdk-overview.md#concept_5718EC1FF2ED4436935D0BCCD7AA29A6).